 The other possibility was that they would be in the “I hate my sibling” mindset at the time of the shopping trip (roughly 70% of the time) and would have intentionally chosen something crap.
 Due to Sod’s law, the other child would have been in the “I love my sibling” mindset (3% of the time), and would choose them something lovely and ended up with hurt feelings when they got their crap gift.

-I’m also pretty sure that in the run up to Christmas, every time there was an argument I’d have had to listen to cries of “I hate you, I’m not giving you your Christmas present now” followed by tears because “I really want my Christmas present!”
+I’m also pretty sure that by Christmas Eve, every time there was an argument I’d have had to listen to cries of “I hate you, I’m not giving you your Christmas present now” followed by tears because “I really want my Christmas present!”

 Who pays for the children to buy each other Christmas gifts?